Woynaroski Lab: Biobehavioral Approaches in NeuroDevelopment (BAND)

 Graduate Research Assistant, Neuroscience

-Grace is a first year PhD student in the Neuroscience Graduate Program.
+Grace is a second year PhD student in the Neuroscience Graduate Program.
 She graduated from Vanderbilt in 2022 with a bachelors in Neuroscience, MHS, and Communication of Science and Tech.

 Grace’s research interests include relations between audiovisual multisensory integration and ASD symptomatology.
 She is also interested in investigating links between preference for audiovisual temporal synchrony and early education outcomes.